adamsamec/WinManager/Readme.md

 * Occasionally, after an attempt to switch to a window, the focus is not properly placed to that window.
 What may help in this condition is pressing Alt + Tab and then Alt + Shift + Tab.

 ## Download
+Note that Windows Defender security software may prevent both the WinManager installer and portable version from starting.
+If blocked by Windows Defender, visit the "More info"link which should be available on the page displayed to you, and then press the "Run anyway" button.

 ### Installer
 Below, you can download the installer for WinManager.
 The installer creates a Desktop shortcut.